Consultations required by law

 The process to appoint judges in England and Wales is governed by the Constitutional Reform Act 2005 and the Judicial Appointments Regulations 2013.

 The Judicial Appointments Commission (JAC) has a duty to select and recommend candidates for appointment to the judiciary solely on merit.
-Further, it can only select and recommend candidates if satisfied that they are of good character.
+It can only select and recommend candidates if satisfied that they are of good character.
 In addition, the JAC must have regard to the need to encourage diversity in the range of people available for selection for appointments.

 The law also requires the JAC to consult a “statutory consultee” before making a recommendation for appointment.
-Statutory consultation is undertaken unless the JAC Chair and the Appropriate Authority (Lord Chancellor, Lord Chief Justice or Senior President of Tribunals) agree in advance to waive it.
-A statutory consultee must be a person who has held the office for which selection is to be made, or who has other relevant experience.
+Statutory consultation is undertaken unless the JAC Chair and the Appropriate Authority (Lord Chancellor, Lady Chief Justice or Senior President of Tribunals) agree in advance to waive it.
+A statutory consultee must be a person who has held the office for which a selection is to be made, or who has other relevant experience.

 The JAC’s approach